Safari Options To Suit Every Budget and Abundant Wildlife

 Safaris may have a reputation for being very expensive, but in reality a safari holiday doesn’t need to break the bank.

-While it may be true that the very famous safari lodges in South Africa come with a hefty price tag, there are plenty of other lodges available that are far easier on the pocket.
+While it may be true that the top 5* safari lodges in South Africa come with a hefty price tag, there are plenty of other lodges available that are far easier on the pocket.

 We can help you put together a safari holiday full of excitement and adventure on a more modest budget.